kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
+Unfortunately, no metrics records the update of a specific field.
+Operator should check APIServer audit log.

+Operator may also use the storage controller specific metrics.

 ###### How can someone using this feature know that it is working for their instance?